TEXT-Fitch rates People's Leasing's proposed CP 'F1+(lka)'

-'AA-(lka)'/Stable) proposed issue of commercial paper of up to LKR1bn a National Short-Term
+'AA-(lka)'/Stable) proposed commercial paper issue of up to LKR500m a National Short-Term

 'F1+(lka)' rating.
 A full list of PLC's ratings is provided at the end of this commentary.

-The proposed notes will have a tenor of up to one year, and will be used to
+The proposed notes will have a tenor of one year, and will be used to finance

 ('BB-'/Stable) through PLC's state-owned parent, People's Bank (PB;